blexolonde/Customer-Churn-Prediction-for-SyriaTel/README.md

 - **LightGBM** also performed well but showed slightly lower recall and ROC-AUC.
 - **Logistic Regression** performed the worst, with a significant drop in precision.

 ### Best Hyperparameters for Each Model

-Sure!
-Here's how you can add the **Hyperparameter Tuning and Rationale** section to your README, right after the **Model Performance Comparison**:

----

-### Best Hyperparameters for Each Model